|

-- Click on Simple Search
+- Click Simple Search on their left-side menu

-- Enter Title 26, and search for...
+- Enter Title 26, search for...

-- the term exempt income means - Sec.
+- exempt income means - Sec.
 861

 - eliminated income - Sec.
 861